carpentries/instructor-training/instructors.md

 over the relative merits of different languages or operating systems.
 No one has ever demonstrated that R programmers are more productive than Python programmers, and proficient users of Windows seem just as productive as equally-proficient users of Unix.
-If a learner asserts that their favorite tool is better than alternatives, ask them for their data;
+If a learner asserts that their favorite tool is better than alternatives in some way, ask them for their data;
 if they don't have any,
 point out as gently as possible that we're supposed to be scientists,